maverickwoo/XU64Base/README.md

 defaults are chosen to be sane for being a base Vagrant box.

 ```
-$./0.sh ~/ISOs/xubuntu-14.04.1-desktop-amd64.iso [disk-size-in-GB]
+yourself@host$ ./0.sh ~/ISOs/xubuntu-14.04.1-desktop-amd64.iso [disk-size-in-GB]
 ```

 After running this script, start your VM to install Xubuntu.
-You should follow the instructions printed by the script to interact with the installer.
+You should follow the instructions printed by the script when interacting with the installer.

 At this end of this step, you should have a VM with a fresh installation of Xubuntu, i.e., it has __*never*__ been booted.
 Remember to take a snapshot as